 The beet armyworm is a prevalent pest and is fairly resistant to most insecticides.

-The worms, which are the larval stage of the armyworm moths’ life cycle, occur in a range of colors, from yellow-green to brown.
+The worms, the larval stage of the armyworm moths’ life cycle, occur in a range of colors, from yellow-green to brown.
 There is an inverted Y on the head of the full-grown armyworms.

 The cutworm is the name given to the larval stage of a few different moths, such as the turnip moth and the large yellow underwing.

-The worms are in a color range, including brown, yellow, and green.
+The worms are in a color range including brown, yellow, and green.
 Cutworms chomp on the leaves of the pepper plants but can cause the most damage to the stems.